NomadArchitect/glancr_mirros-one-snap-wiki/developers/extension-development.md

 mirr.OS uses the gemspec specification `metdata` field a bit “creatively” which lets developers add localized metadata and specify how their extension integrates with others.
 To [keep the gemspec file valid](https://guides.rubygems.org/specification-reference/#metadata), all custom metadata is put in a JSON hash.
 You don't have to bother with this, just keep in mind that the metadata object has to be a valid Ruby hash.

-All fields have comments about their possible values, or how to add translations for your extension's description etc.
+All fields in the generated gemspec have comments about their possible values.
+You can delete those comments if you prefer

 ```ruby
 Gem::Specification.new do |s|